emmaadelecohen/Designing-for-Mass-Appeal-Consumer-Behavior-Insights-in-Broadway-to-Film-Adaptations/README.md

-# Designing for Mass Appeal: User Behavior Insights in Broadway-to-Film Adaptations
+# Consumer Behavior Insights in Broadway-to-Film Adaptations
 Project examines what impacts the financial success of Hollywood Films that are adapted from critically acclaimed Broadway Musicals.
 Please see the file "BroadwaytoFilm.pdf"